George Axelrod

 George Axelrod (June 9, 1922 – June 21, 2003) was an American screenwriter and producer.
 His play The Seven Year Itch (1952), was adapted into a film of the same name starring Marilyn Monroe.
 Axelrod was nominated for an Academy Award for his 1961 adaptation of Truman Capote's Breakfast at Tiffany's and also adapted Richard Condon's The Manchurian Candidate (1962).

 Early life and family

 Axelrod was born in New York City, the son of Beatrice Carpenter, a silent film actress, and Herman Axelrod, a Columbia graduate who had worked on the school's annual Varsity Show with Oscar Hammerstein and who later went into real estate.
 His father was Russian Jewish and his mother was of Scottish and English descent.
-He was the father of lawyer Peter Axelrod; Steven Axelrod, painting contractor and writer; Nina Axelrod, actress; and stepfather of screenwriter Jonathan Axelrod (who married the actress Illeana Douglas).
+He was the father of lawyer Peter Axelrod; Steven G. Axelrod, painting contractor and writer; Nina Axelrod, actress; and screenwriter Jonathan Axelrod (who married the actress Illeana Douglas).
 George Axelrod is the grandfather of actor Taliesin Jaffe.